alijahnas/CKA-practice-exercises/scheduling.md

 Doc: https://kubernetes.io/docs/concepts/configuration/assign-pod-node/

+Questions:
-Label a node with `kind=special` and schedule a pod to that node.
+- Label a node with `kind=special` and schedule a pod to that node.

 <details><summary>Solution</summary>
 <p>